timmc/dalle-history-sync/README.md

 **This requires familiarity with HTTP and the command line.** See sync.sh for details.

+I cannot provide support—I don't work for OpenAI and don't even have access to documentation for their website's (internal) API.
+It could break at any time, or do the wrong things because I didn't make the right guess about the parameters I was seeing in the browser's network tab.

 I cannot provide support; if you want a supported option, please ask OpenAI.